 The Impact on TV

-We notice that the world of television has been impacted by podcasts when we notice the impact of podcasts on radio and TV.
+We notice that the television has been impacted by podcasts when we notice the impact of podcasts.
 Television used to be the primary visual content delivery method, with networks broadcasting news, sports, and entertainment to viewers worldwide.
 However, more people are now choosing these platforms over traditional television due to the growth of streaming services and online video content.

 By offering content that can be modified for use in other media, podcasts have contributed to this shift.
 The ability of podcasts to serve as a source of inspiration for other forms of media is demonstrated by the fact that well-known podcasts like “Serial” and “Dirty John” have been adapted into television shows and movies.